TharHtet236401/intern_task2/README.md

 #Chart
 --I also had no experience with Chart.js, but I studied its basic functions to understand what kind of data needed to be sent from the backend.
 Then, I used code suggestions from Cursor to develop the backend functions for the chart.

+#Mock Data Generator
+--as I had no experience with generating mock data, I used Cursor Composer to generte the mock using random package.